TaitoUnited/taito-cli/docs/plugins.md

 Plugins:

-* [docker-compose](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/docker-compose/README.md): Manage containers running on docker-compose using taito-cli commands.
+* [docker-compose](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/docker-compose/README.md): Manage containers running on docker-compose using Taito CLI commands.
-* [kubectl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kubectl/README.md): Manage containers running on Kubernetes using taito-cli commands.
+* [kubectl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kubectl/README.md): Manage containers running on Kubernetes using Taito CLI commands.
-* [knative](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/knative/README.md): Manage serverless workloads (containers/functions) running on Knative using taito-cli commands.
+* [knative](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/knative/README.md): Manage serverless workloads (containers/functions) running on Knative using Taito CLI commands.
 * [telepresence](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/telepresence/README.md): Manage microservices running locally and connected to a remote Kubernetes cluster.
-* [serverless-platform](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/serverless-platform/README.md): Manage serverless workloads (containers/functions) running on Serverless Platform using taito-cli commands.
+* [serverless-platform](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/serverless-platform/README.md): Manage serverless workloads (containers/functions) running on Serverless Platform using Taito CLI commands.

 > TIP: It is quite common to run docker-compose in local development and Kubernetes on server environments.
 You can do this by enabling the docker-compose plugin for local environment and the kubectl plugin for all other environments.

-> NOTE: If your application is based on technologies that are not supported by existing taito-cli plugins, you can implement the aforementioned application control taito-cli commands in *package.json*, *Makefile* or *Pipfile* of your project.
+> NOTE: If your application is based on technologies that are not supported by existing Taito CLI plugins, you can implement the aforementioned application control Taito CLI commands in *package.json*, *Makefile* or *Pipfile* of your project.
 See the [Build Tools](#build-tools) section for npm, make and pipenv plugin descriptions, and the [legacy-server-template](https://github.com/TaitoUnited/legacy-server-template) for some examples.

 ## Build tools

 Build tool plugins typically implement the following:

-* Pre-hook for running user defined scripts with taito-cli (e.g. scripts in *package.json*, *Makefile* or *Pipfile*).
+* Pre-hook for running user defined scripts with Taito CLI (e.g. scripts in *package.json*, *Makefile* or *Pipfile*).
 * `taito env apply`: Install libraries and setup git hooks.
 * Participate in the CI/CD process by implementing some of the taito commands.